captainkuro/kurotr-js/README.md

 		alice.sendMessage('No dinner tonight');

 5. Need documentation?
 Read the source code.
+	I believe you will only use two components, Otr.DSA and Otr.Communication, so start there.
 	For now, this README is the only guide I made.

 LICENSE